War crimes in Afghanistan: Afghan Independent Human Rights Commission

 The Afghan Independent Human Rights Commission (AIHRC) published a brief report after investigating the Taliban takeover of Spin Boldak on 14 July 2021 through "reliable local sources", and interviews with witnesses and victims' families.
 The AIHRC found that the Taliban forces killed 40 civilians and looted private properties, in violation of international humanitarian law.

+Afghan Unlawful Killings inquiry

+On 22 March 2023, the British government launched a public inquiry into alleged extrajudicial killings committed by UKSF personnel in Afghanistan between 2010 and 2013, including during the 2012 Shesh Aba raid.